svange/openbrain/README.md

 ## Using OpenBrain

 ### OpenBrain Gradio Tuner
 To facilitate tuning agent parameters and experimenting with prompts, OpenBrain provides a GUI interface using Gradio.
-To launch the GUI.
+You can use the in-memory ORM mixin to store your agent configurations locally.
+This is controllable by setting `GRADIO_LOCAL=True`, `ORM_LOCAL=True`, `UTIL_LOCAL=True` in your `.env` file.

 ![img.png](img.png)